pratimeh/kubernetes-training-accion-2025/README.md

 ---

-## 🔹 Step 5: Join Additional Masters and Workers
+Join Additional Masters and Workers

 All `kubeadm join` commands for the second master and all worker nodes should also point to the **NGINX IP** as the `--control-plane-endpoint`.